zopefoundation/developer_docs/source/noncommitter-svn.rst

 You will need to register for a Launchpad account, but you should then be able to create a new issue and upload your patch file to it.

-Good titles, descriptions, and other metdata on the issue should help it get the attention of the right maintainer for the project: if you don't hear back fairly quickly, try asking on the appropriate IRC channel for your project (see :doc:`irc-channels`), or follow up to the project developers' maininglist (see :doc:`mailinglists`).
+Good titles, descriptions, and other metadata on the issue should help it get the attention of the right maintainer for the project: if you don't hear back fairly quickly, try asking on the appropriate IRC channel for your project (see :doc:`irc-channels`), or follow up to the project developers' mailinglist (see :doc:`mailinglists`).